Copyable Report Scaffold — AEO Client Report

 Common reporting mistakes to avoid

-Using this template with AEO PRO Lab
+Using this template with AEO Pro Lab

-AEO PRO Lab produces the structured outputs that populate this report — consistently, for every page reviewed.
+AEO Pro Lab produces the structured outputs that populate this report — consistently, for every page reviewed.
 The report template gives you the format.
-AEO PRO Lab gives you the content.
+AEO Pro Lab gives you the content.

-Request Free Access AEO Audit Template →
+Join the Waitlist AEO Audit Template →

 ← All Resources